bbc/mozart-logger/README.md

 # Mozart::Logger

-Private gem for setting up structured logging and metrics for use within our Mozart service applications.
+Internal gem for setting up structured logging and metrics for use within our Mozart service applications.

 It is an abstraction wrapping around our open-source software [Alephant Logger](https://github.com/BBC-News/alephant-logger).